Brickfielder/codex-experiments/CONTRIBUTING.md

 # Contributing

-Thank you for helping expand the OHCA Survivorship Repository.
+Thank you for helping expand the Cardiac Arrest Research Hub.
 This document explains the data pipeline and the manual workflows that keep the repository consistent and privacy-preserving.

 ## Data standards